TokenHUB-69/TokenHUB-69/README.md

 Token allocation
 $HUB Total Supply is 5,000,000 Tokens and they will be distributed as follows:

--65% Of the tokens will be sold out in a public presale.
+-65% Of the tokens will be sold out in the public Initial Liquidity Offerings (ILO).
 Obtained funds will be seeded as liquidity

--3% Airdrop — locked
+-3% Vault  Rewards - locked

--3% Marketing Strategies — locked
+-3% Marketing Strategies - locked

--3% Team — locked
+-3% Team - locked

 -26% Burnt before launch

 Meet our core team:

 John Terry — Co-Founder & Chief Executive Officer